Generic balanced synchrony patterns in network dynamics: Introduction

-For a generic vector field $f$, if a solution of $\dot x(t)=f(x(t))$ is periodic in a cell $i$, then $x_j(\cdot)$ is also periodic for any cell $j$ which is an indirect input of $i$.
+Fix a graph $\Gc$ and associated types.
+For a generic vector field $f$ satisfying the constraints provided by the graph and the types, if a solution of $\dot x(t)=f(x(t))$ is periodic in a cell $i$, then $x_j(\cdot)$ is also periodic for any cell $j$ which is an indirect input of $i$.

-In the case of the graph of Figure \ref{fig_exemple1}, for a generic set of functions $g$ and $h$, if there is a cell $i$ such that $t\mapsto x_i(t)$ is periodic, then the whole solution $t \mapsto x(t)$ is periodic. \end{result} This means that a situation as case E of Figure \ref{fig_exemple2} is impossible for a generic vector field.
+In the case of the graph of Figure \ref{fig_exemple1}, for a generic set of functions $g$ and $h$, if a solution $x(t)$ of \eqref{exemple_intro_1} is such that $t\mapsto x_i(t)$ is periodic in a single cell $i$, then the whole solution $t \mapsto x(t)$ is periodic. \end{result} This means that a situation as case E of Figure \ref{fig_exemple2} is impossible for a generic vector field.

-Next, consider a periodic solution $x(\cdot)$ of minimal period $T$.
-It is possible to observe a shift of phase between two cells.
+Finally, we discuss another type of symmetry patterns that may occur in coupled cell networks, as shown in \cite{GS2} for example.
+Consider a periodic solution $x(\cdot)$ of minimal period $T$.
+Since the ODE $\dot x(t)=f(x(t))$ is autonomous, $x(\cdot+\theta)$ is also a periodic solution for any $\theta\in(0,T)$.
+A pattern of phase-shift synchrony appears when $x(\cdot+\theta)=\pi x(\cdot+\theta)$, where $\pi$ is a permutation of the cells.
 In the example of Figure \ref{fig_exemple1}, we can for example assume that $x_3(t)=x_1(t+T/2)$, as in the cases F and G of Figure \ref{fig_exemple2}.
-Then, the \emph{balanced shift-phase property} say that this shift of phase is possible only if both cells have the same type and the same type of inputs (this is the case for cells $1$ and $3$ of Figure \ref{fig_exemple1}) and only if we can find the same phase-shift in the inputs.
+The \emph{balanced shift-phase property} states that this phase shift is only possible if the permutation $\pi$ is compatible with the graph $\Gc$ and the types of cells and arrows: $x_{c'}(\cdot+\theta)=x_{c}(\cdot)$ only if both cells have the same type and the same type of inputs (this is the case for cells $1$ and $3$ of Figure \ref{fig_exemple1}) and only if we can find the same phase-shift in the inputs.
 This last property does not hold in case F of Figure \ref{fig_exemple2} since $x_2(\cdot)$ and $x_4(\cdot)$ are not related by a $T/2-$shift.
 But the case G of Figure \ref{fig_exemple2} is balanced: the inputs $x_2(\cdot)$ and $x_4(\cdot)$ of the cell $3$ are $T/2-$shifted from the inputs of the cell $1$ since both inputs are $T/2-$periodic.
-By the way, we notice that this situation is not exceptional: due to the symmetry \eqref{exemple_intro_2} the inputs of the right cells are invariant by exchanging the left cells and so these left cells yield a $T/2-$periodic forcing for the right cells, which is compatible with their period.
+By the way, we notice that this situation is not exceptional: due to the $(\ZZ/2\ZZ)\times(\ZZ/2\ZZ)$ symmetry of \eqref{exemple_intro_2}, the inputs of the right cells are invariant by exchanging the left cells and so these left cells yield a $T/2-$periodic forcing for the right cells, which is compatible with their period.

 \begin{result}{\rm The phase-shift patterns are balanced}